Hagel's late power play goal sends Lightning past Ducks, 4-2 - NewsBreak

 Mikhail Sergachev and Nikita Kucherov scored early goals, Nicholas Paul added an empty-net goal and Victor Hedman had two assists in Tampa Bay's third win in four games.
 Brian Elliott made 19 saves for the three-time defending Eastern Conference champion Lightning, who rebounded from a loss at Los Angeles one night earlier during their three-game California road swing.

-“It was tough, (because) there's not a lot of flow on my end,” Elliott said.
-“They got a lucky break in the second (period) to tie it, and then we're in a battle.”

-Hagel scored a goal in his third consecutive game for the Lightning when he fired a shot past Corey Perry's screen and over the glove of John Gibson, who stopped 26 shots in rebuilding Anaheim's sixth consecutive loss (0-5-1) since a season-opening win over Seattle.
+Hagel scored a goal in his third consecutive game for the Lightning when he fired a shot through traffic and past the glove of John Gibson, who stopped 26 shots in rebuilding Anaheim's sixth consecutive loss (0-5-1) since a season-opening win over Seattle.

-“Felt good.
-I don't think I've had a game-winner in a while,” Hagel said.
-“When I got the puck, the defenseman was really low and I was able to walk in.
-Perrs did an unbelievable job screening.”

 Troy Terry had a goal and an assist for the Ducks, and Trevor Zegras scored his fourth goal as the Ducks returned from an 0-4-1 road trip with another loss.
 Terry and Zegras both also took high-sticking penalties in the third period.